Chapter 7: The Thread Never Broke

 In 1617, John Trask began teaching Sabbath observance in England.
 He was arrested, pilloried, branded, and imprisoned in the Tower of London.
 His wife Dorothy continued teaching until she died in prison after 15–20 years of confinement.
 Her crime: teaching Saturday is the Sabbath.

-Despite persecution, Seventh Day Baptist churches formed in England.
-In 1664, Stephen Mumford brought Sabbath-keeping to America, establishing the first Seventh Day Baptist church in Newport, Rhode Island in 1671.
+Despite persecution, Seventh-day Baptist churches formed in England.
+In 1664, Stephen Mumford brought Sabbath-keeping to America, establishing the first Seventh-day Baptist church in Newport, Rhode Island in 1671.31 Don A. Sanford, A Choosing People: The History of Seventh Day Baptists (Nashville: Broadman Press, 1992), 51-73.
+Sanford documents the Newport congregation’s founding and its role as the mother church of American Sabbatarianism.

-The Seventh Day Baptist witness has continued unbroken for over 400 years, maintaining Sabbath truth through the colonial era, American independence, and into the present.
+The Seventh-day Baptist witness has continued unbroken for over four hundred years, maintaining Sabbath truth through the colonial era, American independence, and into the present.
+Their persistence proves the Sabbath was never "lost" or "discovered" by any single denomination.
+The thread ran continuously; different groups picked it up at different times.

 Russian Subbotniks: Independent Discovery

-In the late 18th century, Russian peasants reading Scripture in Slavonic (without any Jewish contact, without missionaries, or denominational influence) concluded the seventh-day Sabbath was still binding.
+In the late eighteenth century, Russian peasants reading Scripture in Slavonic (without Jewish contact, missionaries, or denominational influence) concluded that the seventh-day Sabbath was still binding.

 They were called Subbotniks (from subbota, Russian for Saturday).
-By 1825, their numbers had grown to an estimated 20,000 adherents.
+By 1825, their numbers had grown to an estimated twenty thousand adherents.
 Czar Alexander I responded with mass deportation: entire Subbotnik villages were exiled to Siberia and the Caucasus.
-Property confiscated.
-Families scattered.
-Faith criminalized.
+Their property was confiscated, their families scattered, and their faith criminalized.

-Some Siberian exile communities maintained Sabbath practice through 200 years of isolation, surviving until the Soviet era.
+Some Siberian exile communities maintained Sabbath practice through two hundred years of isolation, surviving until the Soviet era.
 When Nazi forces occupied Soviet territory, Subbotniks were targeted alongside Jews; their practices were indistinguishable to the persecutors.

 The Subbotnik movement proves a critical point: Sabbath conviction arises independently from Scripture.
 No rabbis taught these peasants.
 No missionaries visited their villages.
 They read God’s Word and drew the obvious conclusion: the same conclusion Ethiopian Christians drew independently, and the same conclusion believers in every era have drawn when they prioritize Scripture over tradition.